-The main reason sweet potatoes are so hard to cut is because they’re much denser than a regular potato.
-A sweet potato has smaller molecules, and they are packed much tighter than other vegetables.
+The main reason sweet potatoes are so hard to cut is that they’re much denser than a regular potatoes.
+Sweet potato has smaller molecules, and they are packed much tighter than other vegetables.
 They resemble carrots and butternut squash in this regard.

 Despite being similar, sweet potato and butternut squash are not within the same family and are not related.
 Nor are they related to carrots.

 They’re not even related to potatoes !
 The reason sweet potatoes have their current name is because when Columbus and his crew first landed in America, the sweet potatoes were already a significant crop of the native population.
 The most common name at the time was batata, which became mixed with the West Andes word for potatoes, and the result was patata.

 As time went on, the name stuck, since sweet potatoes look like elongated regular potatoes and they were a significant, nutritious crop, much like regular potatoes.
 There’s also a stark difference between potatoes and sweet potatoes.
 Regular potatoes are starchy and grainy, while sweet potatoes are firmer, more compact.

 Sweet potatoes are also sometimes called yams, and the history of this naming is probably the most confusing.
 There is no specific, agree-upon vegetable that was the original yam, but instead several tubers are/can be called yams in different parts of the world.

 To clear things up, let’s explain:

 - sweet potatoes – Convolvulaceae family, Ipomoea batatas species

 - regular potatoes – Solanaceae family, Solanum tuberosum species

 - yams – are an entire collection of tubers, from Colocasia esculenta to Oxalis tuberosa to Amorphophallus paeoniifolius, up to Ipomoea batatas.
 Yams are more of a ‘type’ than an actual, specific vegetable.